Future History (Heinlein)

-Future History is a series of stories created by Robert A. Heinlein.
+The Future History is a series of science fiction stories written by American author Robert A. Heinlein (1907–1988).
 It describes a projected future of the human race from the middle of the 20th century through the early 23rd century.
 The term Future History was coined by John W. Campbell Jr. in the February 1941 issue of Astounding Science Fiction.
 Campbell published an early draft of Heinlein's chart of the series in the May 1941 issue.

 Heinlein wrote most of the Future History stories early in his career, between 1939 and 1941 and between 1945 and 1950.
-Most of the Future History stories written prior to 1967 are collected in The Past Through Tomorrow, which also contains the final version of the chart.
-That collection does not include Universe and Common Sense; they were published separately as Orphans of the Sky.
+Most of the Future History stories were collected in book form as The Past Through Tomorrow (1967), which also contains the final version of the chart.
+That collection does not include the 1941 novellas Universe and Common Sense; they were published together in book form as Orphans of the Sky in 1963.

-Groff Conklin called Future History "the greatest of all histories of tomorrow".
+Groff Conklin called the Future History "the greatest of all histories of tomorrow".
 It was nominated for the Hugo Award for Best All-Time Series in 1966, along with the Barsoom series by Edgar Rice Burroughs, the Lensman series by E. E. Smith, the Foundation series by Isaac Asimov, and The Lord of the Rings series by J. R. R. Tolkien, but lost to Asimov's Foundation series.